Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/QA.md

 -- There are still duplicate values of visitid in the new_analytics table in order to preserve missing transaction revenue, -- so that table column cannot become a primary key.
 Instead a new row, visit_session was made to be the primary key.
+-- A new table was created called fullvisitorid_location with fullvisitorid as its primary key.

-There are four main tables now, all_sessions, new_analytics, product_information, and product_order.
+There are five main tables now, all_sessions, new_analytics, product_information, product_order, and fullvisitorid_location.
-In order to preserve data I still had duplicare product_sku's, fullvisitorid's and visitid's and was not able to get to 3NF.
+In order to preserve data I still have duplicare product_sku's, fullvisitorid's and visitid's and was not able to get to 3NF.
-See questions 3 and 4 in starting_with_questions for dealing with productname and category risk areas.
+See questions 3 and 4 in starting_with_questions for dealing with productname and category risk areas sorting.

 QA Process: